rosik22/smf-player/README.md

 `    -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/fedora-30/ \`
 `    wxPython`

+For more versions and/or issues with wxPython, visit: [wxpython.org](https://wxpython.org/pages/downloads/)

 And finally.
 You'll need to supply your own API keys for AcoustID, LastFM and Spotify.